jrbudda/Vivecraft_Spigot_Extensions/README.md

 See the config.yml for all available configuration options.

 #Installation
+Download from the [Releases](https://github.com/jrbudda/Vivecraft_Spigot_Extensions/releases) page.
+Please ensure you download the correct version of the plugin as they are not backwards compatible.

 Install as you would any other Spigot/Bukkit plugin by placing the jar in the /plugins folder.
-Please ensure you download the correct version of the plugin as they are not backwards compatible.